 How often can you do cryotherapy safely?

 Frequency varies by individual and goals.
-Some people use it occasionally, others as part of a routine – always with guidance.
+Some clients use it occasionally, others as part of a routine – always with guidance.

 So – Is Cryotherapy Safe?